Northermata2387/wholesale-herb-site/README.md

 <h2>Sun Rise Herbs</h2>

-Sun Rise Herbs is an eCommerce website made for the prupose of selling bulk herbs for direct to customer (DTC) or wholesale (B2B).
+Sun Rise Herbs is an eCommerce website made for the purpose of selling bulk herbs for direct to customer (DTC) or wholesale (B2B).
 Python files were created to seed data from JSON and CSV files into a PostgreSQL database.
 Flask, SQL-alchemy, and Jinja were used to bring this data to the front end for user interaction and sale.

 ![Sun Rise Herbs Home image](/static/images/readme-images/01-home-page.JPG "Sun Rise Herbs Home image")